 People are increasingly being advised (whether by family, friends or professional advisers) to gift assets, including property, to family, friends, dependents or trusts.
 There is no doubt that this can be solid tax advice.
 But what if the person making the gift was vulnerable, they lacked the capacity to make it or were subjected to coercion by the recipient of the gift or a third party?

 We are extremely experienced in investigating these matters and advising the person who has made the gift and regrets it, the recipient of the gift, or any other interested party as to whether it may be possible to challenge the gift and reverse it.

 Disputes over co-ownership of property

-Increasingly, properties are owned by more than one person: a family member; a friend; a partner.
-This can create difficulties when the relationship breaks down or the co-owners take different views as to what should happen with the property.
+Increasingly, properties are owned by more than one person and are co-owned with: a family member; a friend; a partner, etc. This can create difficulties when relationships break down or the co-owners take different views as to what should happen with the property.

 We will give you clear and concise advice on your position and how to progress matters quickly.

 As medical innovation increases, and people live longer, inevitably the number of individuals who lack mental capacity to deal with their own affairs increases.
 In these circumstances the Court of Protection can be utilised to protect the rights of such individuals and a court-appointed attorney or deputy will be put in place.